BradyFU/DVG/README.md

 ```

 ## Performance
-The performance on the CASIA NIR-VIS 2.0 dataset after running the above codes:
+The performance on the CASIA NIR-VIS 2.0 dataset after running the above code:

 Rank-1 | VR@FAR=0.1% | VR@FAR=0.01%
 :---: | :---: | :---:
 99.8% | 99.8% | 98.9%

 ## Citation
-If you use our codes for your research, please cite the following paper:
+If you use our code for your research, please cite the following paper:
 ```
 @inproceedings{fu2019dual,
   title={Dual Variational Generation for Low-Shot Heterogeneous Face Recognition},